 Pursuant to Section 33 of the Dog and Cat Management Act 1995, dogs of or over three months of age must be registered.
-In 2015/2016 a total of 611 dogs were registered with the Tumby Bay Council.
+As of 2023 there are 618 dogs registered with the Tumby Bay Council.
 Expiation fees or prosecutions can apply to unregistered dogs so, it is very important dog owners ensure their dog(s) registration is up to date and renewed by the due date.